neerajkumarkannoujiya/Agritracker-Project/README.md

 ## 📌 Overview

 **AgriTracker** is a web-based agricultural management and marketplace platform built specifically for **Large and Mid-scale farmers in India**.
-It offers digital farm record-keeping, a direct-to-buyer marketplace, and a blog-based knowledge-sharing community for farmers.
+It offers digital farm record-keeping, a direct-to-buyer marketplace, and a blog-based knowledge-sharing community for farmers deployed on AWS EC2.

 It aims to bridge gaps in data management, reduce dependence on middlemen, and enhance sustainability in Indian agriculture.